swiney/portfolio/_projects/02-procedural-animation.md

 # Clockwork Scorpion
 {: .heading-accent }
 ------------
 I'm now working on a *"sequel"* to the spider.
-A Scorpion.
+A scorpion.
 This model is many times more complicated, with a lot of moving parts.
 The scorpion will eventually use the procedural animation system as well.
 Here are some sneak previews:

 [![Clockwork Scorpion Render1](/assets/projects/02/clockwork-scorpion-render1.png)](/assets/projects/02/clockwork-scorpion-render1.png)
 [![Clockwork Scorpion Render2](/assets/projects/02/clockwork-scorpion-render2.png)](/assets/projects/02/clockwork-scorpion-render2.png)